Water Quality Improvement Program

 DuPage County Stormwater Management recognizes the financial burden a property owner may face undertaking a project that improves regional water quality.
 Stormwater Management's WQIP offers is a competitive grant that provides financial assistance to

 projects providing a regional water quality benefit to local waterways.
 The grant funds up to 25% of eligible construction costs for water quality improvement projects.
-DuPage County initiated the grant program in 2000 and awarded more than $3.3 million
+DuPage County initiated the grant program in 2000 and awarded nearly $4 million

 How to Apply